IsaiasGutierrezCruz/IsaiasGutierrezCruz/README.md

 #### Pharmacist Specialized in Data Science | Back-end developer
 Currently working at Odde, my own entrepreneur.
 My main focus these days is generating solutions and knowledge through data analysis of different topics like finance, my own business, biological and social systems, and others.
 To this end, I usually apply techniques of supervised and unsupervised learning in R and Python.
 I also like developing different data pipelines and services using back and front-end technologies.

-I also have a project called CodigoMind dedicated to helping other people in their learning path with the experience that I have gained in Data Science, Statistics, Mathematics, and Web Development.

 Skills: Python / R / dplyr / scikit-learn / TensorFlow / Docker / Flask / PostgreSQL / MySQL / PowerBI

 You can follow me on the next sites to see content related to Data and Web Development